SooYou/plugged/test/README.md

 Usage
 ===========
+Obviously you need to install mocha and switch to this folder to install chai.

+>npm install -g mocha
+>cd /test
+>npm install chai

-Once the requirements are fulfilled you can run the test via
+Once the requirements are fulfilled and the dependencies installed you can run the test via:

 >npm test